BloomTech-Labs/mission-control-fe/README.md

  - Check first to see if your issue has already been reported.
  - Check to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
  - Create a live example of the problem.
- - Submit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes,  where you believe the issue is originating from, and any potential solutions you have considered.🐒
+ - Submit a detailed bug report including your environment & browser, steps to reproduce the issue, actual and expected outcomes, 🐒 where you believe the issue is originating from, and any potential solutions you have considered.

 ### Feature Requests